ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 ## <a name="other_useful_info"></a>Other useful info:

-I have also been learning how to use gdb in cybersecurity courses and while participating in ctfs.
+I have been learning how to use gdb in cybersecurity classes and while participating in ctfs.
 It is useful when learning buffer overflow and format string vulnerabilities.
 Here are some other things I picked up along the journey and have found useful enough to include in my notes.

 ### Setting Arguments